Proton Pump Inhibitor Lawsuit

 - 10 What Other Risks Are Associated With Long-Term PPI Use?

 - 11 What Are the Side Effects of PPIs?

 - 12 Contact Our PPI Injury Lawyers For a Free Consultation

 Why You Should File a PPI Injury Lawsuit

 You’ve been prescribed a drug to help you cope with a painful health condition.
 You trusted your doctor and you trusted the pharmaceutical company that designed the drug.
 However, it turns out that taking your proton pump inhibitor every day has made your health even worse.
 While kidney damage is the most common injury associated with PPI use, you may also suffer from life-threatening cancers.

 These new injuries and illnesses can be overwhelming.
 Medical bills can add up quickly.
 Anxiety and depression brought on by your new illness can prevent you from participating in your life.
 You may even be forced to miss time at work, which can jeopardize your stream of income.

-You took a proton pump inhibitor to make your life better, not worse.
+You took a PPI to make your life better, not worse.
 A pharmaceutical company is responsible for this tragic turn of events.
 They should also be responsible for helping you cover whatever costs you may incur.

-When you file a proton pump inhibitor lawsuit, you may be entitled to recover compensation for:
+When you file a PPI lawsuit, you may be entitled to recover compensation for: